Engineering Geological Models

 Where no information is available GRS are able to develop models from aerial photograph interpretation and/or field reconnaissance enabling a rapid evaluation of the potential risks at a site.

-Parry, S. & Ng, K.C. (in press).
+Parry, S. & Ng, K.C.
+(2010).
 The Assessment of Landslide Risk from Natural Slopes in Hong Kong: An Engineering Geological Perspective.
 Quarterly Journal of Engineering Geology & Hydrogeology.